 4. Cave Rock: Located on the lake’s eastern side, Cave Rock is a dramatic rock formation along the shore, with tunnels underneath, created for Highway 50.
 Paddle along the rocks to the north to discover coves, private estates, and more rock formations.
 To the south, you can paddle to Zephyr Cove, one of the most popular beaches on this side of the lake.
 One of the highlights to paddle boarding here, is the panoramic views of the mountains to the west, directly across the lake.

 5. Lakeview Commons: Located right in the center of the city of South Lake Tahoe, beach access here could not be easier.
 South Tahoe Stand Up Paddle for rentals, is located right here on the beach.
-This beach boasts shallow water and regular events.
-Events here include paddleboard races and weekly concerts along the water.
+This beach boasts shallow water.

 Final Lake Tahoe paddleboarding tips: